idribeir0/Learning-Java/README.md

 ## Reference types
 These are more complex objects that store references to data (such as arrays, classes, and interfaces).
 Instead of storing the actual data, they store a reference (or pointer) to where the data is located in memory(heap)

+## Strings
+String is a sequence of characters, used to store and manipulate text.
+Strings are immutable - once created, their value cannot be changed.
+But we can manipulate the strings using methods.

+## Method
+In java a method is a block of code that performs a specific task like a set of instructions grouped together to do something like calculating a sum, printing text or sortin a list.